phasewalk1/tonic-prost-playground/README.md

 The `GreeterServer` then instantiates a `TasksClient` and uses it to make an RPC call at the `TasksServer`, bundling its return value into its own and returning the bundle to the `GreeterClient`.

 ## Witch's Pot: Visualization
 Here's a visualization of the very simple execution architecture we just exercised above.
-I call it the _witch's pot_ model.
+We call it the _witch's pot_ model.

 <img align="middle" src="doc/archi.JPG">